 In some states, failure to file an annual report with the state of formation can result in automatic dissolution of your LLC.
 If your LLC is dissolved by the state, the owners of the business no longer have limited liability protection.

 Learn how to maintain an LLC in your state

 Even where the company and owners perfectly maintain the separate identity of the company, there are still some situations in which the owners of the company may become liable to creditors.
 These include the following:

 1. Personal guarantee obligations

-Creditors will often ask for the owners of the company to sign a personal guaranty of the company’s obligations—for example, when signing a commercial lease agreement or a business loan agreement.
-Be aware that a personal guaranty is a voluntary agreement to be liable for the company debt at issue, in essence a voluntary waiver of the protections of the corporate veil.
+Creditors will often ask for the owners of the company to sign a personal guarantee of the company’s obligations—for example, when signing a commercial lease agreement or a business loan agreement.
+Be aware that a personal guarantee is a voluntary agreement to be liable for the company debt at issue, in essence a voluntary waiver of the protections of the corporate veil.

 What is a personal guarantee?

 This is any promise by you personally to be responsible for a debt or obligation of the LLC.
 These are sometimes included as separate paragraphs in contracts, or they can be an addendum or separate document altogether.
 Read these carefully, and make sure you understand them!
-By signing a personal guaranty, you are effectively waiting the protections of the corporate veil.
+By signing a personal guarantee, you are effectively waiting the protections of the corporate veil.
 It may make perfect business sense to do so, and may be necessary sometimes as a matter of negotiation, but you should think carefully about this decision each time it presents itself.